NULabNortheastern/digitalassignmentshowcase/README.md

 Scroll up to the folders for a comprehensive list of modules, grouped by digital tool or skill.
 <br>

-# Fall 2019 Office Hours
+# Fall 2020 Office Hours
-The DITI office hours will be held from <strong>1–3PM in 401 Nightingale Hall</strong>.
+The DITI office hours will be held <strong>Tuesdays 3 to 4 pm; Thursdays 12 to 1 pm and Thursdays 3 to 4 pm; virtually by appointment</strong>.
 Students learning new tools such as NVivo, R, Python, and text analysis tools are welcome to drop in.
 Instructors are also welcome to drop by and ask questions.

 # Contact Information